Soccer Breathwork Program

 MAS in Sports Health & Leadership | Mental Performance Coach | Certified Oxygen Advantage Instructor

-Trained at FC Barcelona in Sport Psychology with a Master Degree in Sports Health and Leadership and certified as an Advanced Breath Trainer at OA Stefan works with players from Bayern Munich, Gotham FC, Bournemouth FC, and international youth academies.
-He helps athletes quiet the mental noise, find focus, and perform with more calm confidence in elite and pro environments.
+Today, I’m trained in Sport Psychology at FC Barcelona, hold a Master’s degree in Sports Health & Leadership, and I am certified as an Advanced Oxygen Advantage Breath Trainer.
+I work with players from Bayern Munich, Gotham FC, Bournemouth FC, and international youth academies.

-Calm confidence and mental resilience lives in your autonomic nervous system first.
+Calm confidence and stress resilience lives in your autonomic nervous system first.

 If your body perceives threat, no amount of positive self-talk will override it.